capfredf/pkg-backward-comp-check/README.md

 4. use `raco bc-check start-site-server` to start a web server to serve the installer site

-5. use `raco bc-check build-dependent-packages` to build and check all dependents of the packages specified in the `config.rktd`.
+5. use `raco bc-check build-packages` to build and check all dependents of the packages specified in the `config.rktd`.
 After it is done, results of building and testing those packages can be found in `workdir/server/built`.
 See [the page](https://docs.racket-lang.org/pkg-build/work-dir.html) of the